comunica/website/pages/docs/2_modify/advanced/expression-evaluator.md

 This section explains how to pass extension functions to the evaluator.
 You don't need to do this directly.
-If you want to provide extension function to a Communica engine follow the [extension function docs](https://comunica.dev/docs/query/advanced/extension_functions/).
+If you want to provide extension function to a Comunica engine follow the [extension function docs](https://comunica.dev/docs/query/advanced/extension_functions/).

 Extension functions can be added by providing the `extensionFunctionCreator` in the config.
 Example